-- Awarding grants to 9 small media entities to produce quality content on regional FM radio and TV, press and web-based news services.
+- Awarding grants to 8 small media entities to produce quality content on regional FM radio and TV, press and web-based news

 2.2 Project Description:

-SMP’ project will provide small grant funding to support independent media entities to 1) increase the quality and quantity of reporting on topics such as human rights, democratic processes, the rule of law and government accountability; and 2) build the organizational capacity of these media entities in journalistic skills, physical and digital security, and increase awareness and mitigation of psychosocial stress.
+- build the organizational capacity of these media entities in journalistic skills and digital security.
 This financial and technical assistance will support an expanding space for independent, objective journalism and reduce the propensity of media to self-censor.
-SMP will leverage our deep experience and knowledge of Pakistan to support media entities that cover the areas, which suffer from lack of media access writ large.
+Funder will leverage their deep experience and knowledge of Pakistan to support media entities that cover the areas, which suffer from lack of media access writ

 2.3 Scope of Activities: